UO-CS210/prefix-compress/doc/HOWTO-compress.md

 While we could represent shared prefixes textually as shown above, such as "4," or "10,", we can do much better by recognizing that shared prefixes are usually short.
-A shared prefix longer than 24 should be very rare.
-If we encode prefixes limited to 24, we could use letters A..Z to represent 0..24, we can use one string to represent both the shared prefix and the remaining letters.
-So we might represent the list above as
+A shared prefix longer than 25 is very rare.
+If we encode prefixes limited to 24, we could use letters A..Z to represent 0..25, we can use one string to represent both the shared prefix and the remaining letters.
+So, using `A` to represent 0, `B` to represent 1, etc.,  we might represent the list above as:

 ```text
 Aabate